Maximize your reach

 You need a UGC strategy that speaks to every shopper, no matter what kind of content they’re looking for.
 Bazaarvoice can help.
 When a consumer wants to read dozens of reviews before making a purchase, our Ratings and Reviews product shines.
-For shoppers who want to visually see how other shoppers used a product, use our Visual and Social Content tool to curate scroll-stopping galleries.
+For shoppers who want to visually see how other shoppers used a product, use our Social Commerce tool to curate scroll-stopping galleries.
 For the consumer who has questions, let our Questions and Answers product give them the confidence to buy.
 No matter the needs of a shopper, make sure you have a variety of kinds of UGC that will show them, convince them, and inspire them to make a purchase.

 Review recency matters

 Your core products’ UGC is only as good as its most recent content.
 When Bazaarvoice surveyed more than 30,000 global shoppers, 61% of respondents strongly agree that reviews written in the past three months are more reliable than older reviews.
 It’s not just written reviews, either — if your core products don’t have recent advocacy on product pages or social feeds, shoppers question whether it is a good product or if it’s gone out of vogue.
 Don’t let your core products become yesterday’s news.
 Secure a continuous stream of content to show your product is still relevant.